foxBMS/foxbms-2/docs/general/motivation.rst

 |foxbms| is a free and open BMS platform that can be used for developing and
 testing products.
 The |foxbms| hardware and documentation are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 The
-|foxbms| software is licensed under the BSD 3-Clause license.
-This means,
+|foxbms| software is licensed under the BSD 3-Clause License (SPDX short
-|foxbms| parts can be utilized unrestrictedly, including commercial use.
-The
+identifier: BSD-3-Clause).
+This means, |foxbms| parts can be utilized unrestrictedly, including commercial use.
+The |foxbms| platform addresses
-|foxbms| platform addresses especially:
+especially:

  - R&D and test engineers requiring a smart and powerful, well documented BMS platform